vethackathon2025/gitmcp-context/META.md

 ## Conclusion

-**Code of Honor was built in 2 days with 90% AI-generated content.**
+**Code of Honor was built in 2-4 hours with 90% AI-generated content.**

 But the **10% human contribution was critical:**
 - Strategic vision (career transition focus)